mgnfy-view/mgnfy-view/README.md

 # Hi, Welcome to my Github Profile!

-I am a co-founder at [Bubble Finance](https://x.com/bubblefi_xyz), where we are building a custom, gamified AMM engine on Monad.
+I am a co-founde and core contributor at [Bubble Finance](https://x.com/bubblefi_xyz), where we are building a gamified and secure AMM engine on Monad.
 I also work as a smart contract engineer at [Positions finance](https://x.com/PositionsFi), a cross-chain lending protocol native to Berachain.

 Besides, I am a computer engineering student, a security researcher with a passion for decentralized finance, and a casual trader.
 You would generally find me designing and developing protocols, or auditing them on various platforms like Sherlock, Code4rena, or CodeHawks.